 Chelsea also saw VAR implemented for their FA Cup third round replay with Norwich City, where a decision not to use it following a penalty appeal from Willian caused controversy.
-The Chelsea forward was booked for diving, but Blues boss Antonio Conte was angry at the fact the referee decided not to use the video referee.
+The Chelsea forward was booked for diving, but then-Blues boss Antonio Conte was angry at the fact officials decided not to use the video referee.

 “I think that we need to improve if we want to use this new system," Conte said.
 "Today, in this game, there is a situation very clear with Willian at the start of the first period of extra-time.
 I think the situation was very clear.
 I watched it and this is a penalty.
 Very clear.
 We have been using it in Italy for six months, and you can reduce a lot the referee's mistakes."

 How well VAR works depends on who you ask.

 FIFA and Infantino, as mentioned, have insisted the system - while imperfect - has been successful on the whole.
 They say that during the group stages of the 2017 Confederations Cup, six "game-changing" decisions were made with the help of VAR in addition to another 29 "major incidents".

 Their position, as Infantino stated, is that the Confederations Cup would have been a different, and less fair, tournament without the reviews.

 Certain players and coaches, however, have been less impressed.
 A common complaint has been the time taken to review decisions and the way that causes confusion and brings a halt to the play.

 Another issue was that not every contentious decision would be selected for review.
 During Mexico's third-place play-off against Portugal in the 2017 tournament, for example, Pepe appeared to push Hector Moreno over in the box but despite the appeals of Mexico's players and the replay being played on the stadium's big screen, the game continued.